 - Combined steel thickness – On higher end gun safes an impressive sounding steel thickness will be quoted in the door or walls.
 This is often the sum of two different sheets of steel, separated by gypsum drywall.
 For example, the Heritage Ultimate brags about a respectable 3/16″ (0.1875″) steel body, but this is 1/8″ (~11 gauge) outer body plus 1/16″ (~16 gauge) inner liner.
 The Sheetrock offers no structural support for the steel and actually makes it easier to hack through, much like karate chopping spaced boards is easier than one thicker board.
 Two sheets of steel thin enough to hack through with an ax offer less protection than one sheet of the combined thickness that can’t be.

 Remember the higher the gauge number, the thinner the steel.
 10 gauge steel is thicker than 14 gauge steel.
-You can read more detailed information about steel thicknesses and gun safe construction.
+This article has more information about steel thicknesses and gun safe construction.

 Steel, Door Outer Sheet